buzzqw/TUS/OBSS/markdown-separati/en/21-optional-iconic-abilities.md

 **Suggested Requirements**: skill in metalworking

 Your abilities to work with weapons and armor are legendary.
-Any armor you make encumbers and weighs as a lower category, weapons do damage of a higher dice category.
+Any armor you make encumbers and weighs as a lower category; weapons do damage of a higher dice category.

 ### The Oracle of War